Old Trapper's Lodge

 The Old Trapper's Lodge is a California Folk Art display started in 1951 in the United States.
-It was designated a California Historic Landmark (No. 939.5) on March 25, 1985.
+It was designated a California Historical Landmark (No. 939-5) on March 25, 1985.
 The Old Trapper's Lodge art work is located in Los Angeles Pierce College's Cleveland Park at 6201 Winnetka Avenue in Woodland Hills, Los Angeles in Los Angeles County.
 The folk art is a life-size sculpture made by John Ehn (1897-1981), a self-taught artist who loved Old West culture.
 Ehn used his family as models and turned them into life-size outsider art Old West characters.

 History

-The creator of The Old Trapper's Lodge, John Ehn was born in 1897 into a temporary lodging camp outside Viola, Michigan.
+The creator of The Old Trapper's Lodge, John Ehn, was born in 1897 into a temporary lodging camp outside Viola, Michigan.
 [1] Ehn left school in the 7th grade to care for his ailing father.
-It was said he worked a variety of jobs including lumber mill, game warden, and trapper.
+It was said he worked a variety of jobs including: lumber mill, game warden, and trapper.
 In 1941, Ehn and his family moved to California.
-By this time Ehn was partially disable, having suffered from spinal inflammation.
-He opened a motel in Sun Valley.
-On these grounds of the motel, often called Old Trapper' Lodge, Ehn built a series of sculptures.
+By this time Ehn was partially disabled, suffering from spinal inflammation.
+He opened a motel in Sun Valley called Old Trapper's Lodge.
+On the grounds of the motel, Ehn built a series of sculptures.
 Ehn was not a trained artist.
-However, after he commissioned a sculpture of himself by Claude Bell, a Californian theme park artist and sand sculptor, Ehn was inspired to use similar techniques.[1].
-He drew inspiration from his family and his passion for the Old West and it's mythology.
+However, after he commissioned a sculpture of himself by Claude Bell, a Californian theme park artist and sand sculptor, Ehn was inspired to use similar techniques.
+He drew inspiration from his family, and his passion for the Old West and it's mythology.
 There are 7 monumental sculptures in total.
-In 1981, Old Trappers Lodge became a landmark on the California Historic Landmark Registry.
-The registry signaled out the work as an example of "remarkable 20th century art".
-Ehn died shortly after and his wife,Mary the next year, in 1982.
+In 1981, Old Trappers Lodge became a registered California Historical Landmark.
+The registry singled-out the work as an example of "remarkable 20th century art".
+Ehn died shortly after, and his wife Mary died the next year.
 Their children ran the business until 1987, when the Burbank-Glendale-Pasadena Airport Authority bought the land to expand its runways.
 The Ehn family received a relocation settlement.
-The Ehn family worked with SPACES(Saving and Preserving Arts and Cultural Environments) foundation to place smaller sculptures in museums.
-The foundation also help look for a place for the larger sculptures including the Boot Hill Cemetery sculpture.
-In 1988, an agreement, under the tutelage of then college president David Wolf, was made for Pierce College to place Old Trapper's Lodge in Alvin Cleveland Park.
-Under the agreement Pierce College would maintain the sculptures and they would be loaned to them.
+The family worked with SPACES foundation (Saving and Preserving Arts and Cultural Environments) to place smaller sculptures in museums.
+The foundation also helped look for a place for the larger sculptures including the Boot Hill Cemetery sculpture.
+In 1988, an agreement, under the tutelage of then college president David Wolf, was made for Pierce College to place Old Trapper's Lodge on the campus in Alvin Cleveland Park.
+Under the agreement Pierce College would receive the sculptures as a loan and would maintain them.